miekg/gitopper/README.md

-package = "grafana"           # as used by package mgmt, may be empty (not implemented yet) user = "grafana"              # do the check out with this user action = "reload"             # call systemctl <action> <service> when the git repo changes, may be empty mount = "/tmp/grafana1"       # where to put the downloaded repo dirs = [
+package = "grafana"           # as used by package mgmt, may be empty (not implemented yet) user = "grafana"              # do the check out with this user action = "reload"             # call systemctl <action> <service> when the git repo changes, may be empty mount = "/tmp/grafana1"       # where to put the downloaded repo, overrides the global one
+# what directories from the repo to mount under the local directories
+dirs = [
-    { local = "/etc/grafana", link = "grafana/etc" },
+    { local = "/etc/grafana", link = "grafana/etc" },   # grafana/etc *in the repo* should be mounted under /etc/grafana
     { local = "/var/lib/grafana/dashboards", link = "grafana/dashboards" }
 ]
 ~~~